-The Office director is the chief diversity officer for the University and provides leadership on institution-wide diversity efforts.
-The director co-chairs the President’s University Diversity Council that advises, supports, and makes recommendations to the President on issues involving campus diversity, inclusion and multiculturalism.
+The Chief Diversity and Inclusion Officer provides leadership on institution-wide diversity efforts.
+The Chief Diversity and Inclusion Officer also co-chairs the President's University Diversity Council that advises, supports, and makes recommendations to the President on issues involving campus diversity, inclusion and multiculturalism.

 Respect and integrity are core values of Edinboro University.
 Prohibited or unlawful discrimination is a form of disrespectful behavior.
-The Office is responsible for investigating complaints of unlawful harassment and other forms of prohibited discrimination.
-Additionally, the Office provides education on the University’s social equity policies.
+The Social Equity Investigator is responsible for investigating complaints of unlawful harassment and other forms of prohibited discrimination.
+Additionally, the Title IX Coordinator and Social Equity Investigator provide education on the University's social equity policies.

 Edinboro University receives Federal financial assistance.
 Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex in education programs or activities operated by recipients of Federal financial assistance.
 Sexual harassment, which includes acts of sexual violence, is a form of sex discrimination prohibited by Title IX.